crazyzidane/MyCameraDemo/README.md

 ## 3、 file:// URI and FileProvider
 	from Android N, the file:// URI is not been used, it will throw FileUriExposedException and app will crash.
 Pls use FileProvider instead of it.

+## 4 、Custom Camera
+	use android.hardware.Camera to preview.
+	The preview View will use SurfaceView, because the real-time view frequency is 60fps.